Louisville, Ky. - GE Appliances took the wraps off a new

 second shift to follow shortly thereafter, the newspaper reported.

 The new refrigerators have been well-received by the retail

 community for their evolutionary

-, which includes in-door filters that remove pharmaceuticals from
+technology, which includes in-door filters that remove pharmaceuticals from

 water, a hot water dispenser, and a hands-free autofill system that uses sound waves from ultrasonic sensors

 and proximity detectors to fill a glass, water bottle, coffee pot or pitcher.